When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 What are the Pros and Cons of the One Punch Man Workout?

-Many people are speculating what just might happen if you were to keep this workout up everyday.
-What would you physique look like?
+Many people are speculating what just might happen if you were to keep this total body workout up everyday.
+What would your physique look like?
 Would you be too ripped for your own good?

 However, it does have a few drawbacks as well.